microsoft/FluidFramework/packages/framework/react/README.md

 # @fluidframework/react

-The Fluid Frameworks React package provides the `SyncedDataObject`, Fluid React hooks and base view class for building React views that use synced states provided by Fluid.
-Its goal is to allow a React developer to quickly start building large, scalable React apps with synced views with the data powered by Fluid.
+The Fluid Framework's React package provides the `SyncedDataObject`, Fluid React hooks and base view class for building React views that use synced states provided by Fluid.
+Its goal is to allow a React developer to quickly start building large, scalable React apps with synced views powered by Fluid data.

-Examples on how to use all of the different tools in this package can be found in the `clicker-react` and `likes-and-comments` folders under `./examples/data-object/` from the Fluid Framework repo root.
+Examples on how to use all of the different tools in this package can be found in the ['clicker-react'](../../../examples/data-objects/clicker-react) and [`likes-and-comments`](../../../examples/data-objects/likes-and-comments) folders under `./examples/data-object/` from the Fluid Framework repo root.

-A good general order of operations to follow when writing or reading a `SyncedDataObject` implementation is the following:
+A good general order of operations to follow when writing a `SyncedDataObject` implementation is the following:
-1. Define the DDS' needed in the `SyncedDataObject`constructor.
+1. Define the DDSes needed in the `SyncedDataObject`constructor.
 This can be done using the `setXConfig` functions.
 2. Fill in the `render(element: HTMLElement)` function with a call to `ReactDOM.render` and pass in a React view.
 3. Build out the React view either using the `FluidReactView` class or as a functional view using the various hooks that are available.